Fo00oX/craw/README.md

 craw --help
 ```

 The output shows the available commands and options of craw.
-For detailed description please scroll to the **Commands** and **Options** section.
+For detailed description please scroll to the **Commands**
+and **Options** section.
+These options are available for every subcommand, so when you're stuck, try them!

 ```
 craw [-hV] COMMAND